VictorDeBlas/21Buttons/README.md

-## angular2-seed
+## 21Buttons Tech Test

-A simple starter project demonstrating the basic concepts of Angular 2.
+A Tech Test for 21Buttons using angular2-seed as a base for the project.

 ### Usage